fission/fission.io/content/en/docs/reference/glossary.md

 ### Annotation - -*-ingressannotation*

-Use `--ingressannotation` to specify meta data while creating HTTP Trigger and customize their behaviour.
+Use `--ingressannotation` to specify meta data while creating HTTP Trigger and customize their behavior.

 ### Archive